For databases that can be accessed remotely, you will need the 14 digit number on the back of your Newport Public Library issued library card.

 A collection of popular, scholarly, and government-authored resources on environmental issues.
 Covers topics such as climate change, sustainable agriculture, green building, and renewable energy.

 A genealogical tool offering primary resources, family histories, and finding aids.
 Includes 6 core data sets – US Federal Censuses, genealogical and local history books, Revolutionary War records, Freedman’s Bank Records, and the US Congressional Serial Set.
-An NPL barcode (the 14-digit number on the back of your card) is required for remote access.

 Provides over half a million full-text articles on historical topics from peer-reviewed journals, reference books, and other sources.
 Also includes primary source documents, biographies, maps, and historical photos.

 A digital library of academic journals, books, and primary sources.
 Content available to NPL patrons covers economics, history, political science, and sociology, as well as other key fields in the humanities and social sciences.
-NPL cardholders will need to create an account with JSTOR to access this resource remotely.

 Offers students and adult learners resources for achieving their educational and career goals.
 Content includes tutorials and practice tests, resume and cover letter writing guides, and workplace skill-building tools.

 LIBRARY, INFORMATION SCIENCE & TECHNOLOGY ABSTRACTS